wtprince/tizen-docs/docs/application/dotnet/index.md

 - **Better quality software**

-  Managed runtimes free you to focus on the business logic and code specific to the application, while reducing the number of coding errors.
+  Managed runtime helps you to focus on the business logic and the code specific to the application, while reducing the number of errors in the code.

 - **Cross-platform support**

   The managed code is portable.
-Tizen .NET applications can have large portions of their logic applied to other systems supported by the .NET Core and Xamarin.Forms portions of the runtime.
+Tizen .NET applications can have large portions of their logic applied to other systems supported by the .NET Core and Xamarin.Forms.

-<a id="features"></a>
 ## Tizen .NET Features and Components

 Tizen .NET enables you to build .NET applications with Xamarin.Forms and the Tizen .NET framework.
 Xamarin.Forms allows you to easily create a user interface, and the TizenFX API provides numerous interfaces to much of the hardware that is found in modern TV, mobile, wearable, and IoT devices.